mariolenis/angular-rethinkdb/README.md

 ```
 * Any change on ```'myTable'``` will be published on subscribe method.
 * __push__, __remove__, __update__ methods returns Observables to track the operation result
+* __IRethinkDBQuery__ All properties are optional.
+Valid properties are limit: number, orderBy: string and filter : Object;

 ## TODO
 * [ SECURITY ] Authentication.